Nicol joins us for the first episode. Let’s look in as Sue attempts to bring her daughter up to speed with the Black Guardian trilogy…

 Mariner persuades Tegan to slip into something more uncomfortable.

 Sue: You don’t need to be a mind reader to know what his game is.

-Mariner escorts Tegan to the ship’s deck.
-She is awestruck, supposedly.
+When Mariner escorts Tegan to the ship’s deck, she is awestruck, apparently.

-Sue: Tegan wouldn’t be that impressed given everything she’s seen on her travels.
+Sue: Tegan wouldn’t be that impressed after everything she’s seen on her travels with the Doctor.
 I don’t buy it.

 And then we reach Sue’s favourite moment in Doctor Who so far.

 Tegan and Mariner are joined by Turlough and the Doctor.